Deep Graph Laplacian Regularization for Robust Denoising of Real Images: Experimental Results

-Particularly, CDeepGLR gives an average PSNR of 0.34\,dB higher than CDnCNN, the state-of-the-art approach; interestingly, CDnCNN performs better on the training set (see the columns ``CDnCNN (train)'' and ``CDeepGLR~(train)'' in Table\;\ref{tab:lowlight}).
-That is because: \begin{enumerate}[(i)] \item Only \emph{5 images} are available for training in this experiment, letting CDnCNN strongly \emph{overfit} to the training data.
-However, our CDeepGLR is less sensitive to the deficiency of the training data. \item While CDnCNN is most suitable for Gaussian noise removal (as stated in \cite{zhang2017beyond}), our CDeepGLR adaptively learns the suitable graphs capturing the intrinsic structures of the original images, which weakens the impact of the complex real noise statistics. \end{enumerate} Hence, our DeepGLR combining CNN and graph Laplacian regularization retains the high flexibility of data-driven approaches while manifesting the robustness of model-based approaches.
+Our DeepGLR is compared with the following approaches: (a)\,CBM3D dedicated for Gaussian noise removal on color image \cite{dabov2007image}\footnote{For testing with CBM3D, we estimate the equivalent noise variances using the ground-truth and the noisy images.}; (b)\,MC-WNNM designed for real image noise removal \cite{xu2017multi}; (c)\,Noise clinic \cite{lebrun2015noise} also designed for real image noise removal; and (d)\,CDnCNN \cite{zhang2017beyond}, a data-driven approach trained with the same dataset as ours.
+Evaluation results are shown in Table \ref{tab:renoir_comp}, where DeepGLR outperforms competing schemes by a range of 0.17--6.88 dB.
+More visual results are demonstrated in Figure\,\ref{fig:renoir35}, where competing schemes fail to fully remove the noise, while DeepGLR is more satisfactory.
+To see the gap between training and testing, performance on the training set is also measured as shown in columns CDnCNN\,(Train) and DeepGLR\,(Train) in Table \ref{tab:renoir_comp}, where CDnCNN excels in training set but not in testing set indicating a strong overfitting.
+This is because: \begin{enumerate}[(i)] \item Only \emph{5 images} are available for training in this experiment, letting CDnCNN strongly \emph{overfit} to the training data.
+However, our DeepGLR is less sensitive to the deficiency of the training data. \item While CDnCNN is most suitable for Gaussian noise removal (as stated in \cite{zhang2017beyond}), our DeepGLR adaptively learns the suitable graphs to low-pass filter the real noisy image, which weakens the impact of the complex real noise statistics. \end{enumerate}

-Fig.\;\ref{fig:renoir4} and Fig.\;\ref{fig:renoir35} show fragments of two different images from the RENOIR dataset.
-We see that, CDnCNN fails to fully remove the noise while the results of CBM3D and MC-WNNM contains even more severe chromatic distortions.
-In contrast, our CDeepGLR produces results with natural appearance which look closest to the ground-truth.